-Note: since we already have a count per category in column G, it would be more efficient to pick the that count in this formula instead of recalculating the same count again in column H. However, COUNTIFS and COUNTA are shown together here for the sake of a complete solution.
+Note: since we already have a count per category in column G, it would be more efficient to pick the that count in this formula instead of recalculating the same count again in column H. However, COUNTIFS and COUNTA are shown together here as a standalone solution.

 In mathematics, a percentage is a number expressed as a fraction of 100.
 For example, 65% is read as "Sixty-five percent" and is equivalent to 65/100 or 0.65.
 Accordingly, the values in column H are decimal values, with the Percentage number format applied.

 Pivot table option

 A pivot table would also be a good way to solve this problem.

 When working with data, a common need is to perform summary calculations that show total counts in different ways.
 For example, total counts by category, color, size, status, etc. The COUNTIF function is a good way to generate these kinds of totals...

 In this example, we have a list of 100 issues in Columns B to D. Each issue has a date and priority.
 We are also using the named range "dates" for C5:C104 and "priorities" for D5:D105.
 Starting in column F, we have a summary table that shows a total...

 In this example, the goal is to work out the "percent of total" for each expense shown in the worksheet.
 In other words, given that we know the total is $1945, and we know Rent is $700, we want to determine that Rent is 36% of the total.
 The total...